MoigeMatino/pulse-check/README.md

 - Docker and Docker Compose
 - Python 3.11+
 - RabbitMQ running locally or via Docker
+- PostgreSQL 9.4+ with the uuid-ossp extension enabled (for UUID generation)

 ### Installation
 1. Clone the repository: